SAP-samples/btp-developer-guide-cap/documentation/Workshop/document/create-data-entities.md

 # Create Data Entities

-SAP Joule is a Generative AI assistant that can generate the data model of an application as CDS (Core Data Services) entities.
+Joule is an AI copilot that can generate the data model of an application as CDS (Core Data Services) entities.
 However, since the generated model may slightly vary each time a prompt is triggered, we provide a predefined CDS data model.
-Following a structured manual approach ensures consistency in exercises.
-Below is a step-by-step tutorial for manually creating CDS entities instead of relying on AI-generated code.
+Following a structured manual approach ensures consistency in the exercises.
+Follow the step-by-step tutorial for manually creating CDS entities instead of relying on AI-generated code.

-1. In the SAP Business Application Studio, Click on project explorer.
+1. In the SAP Business Application Studio, choose **Project Explorer**.

     ![project-explorer](../images/create-data-entities/project_explorer.png)

-2. Expand **db** folder.
-Click on create file icon, provide a file name as **schema.cds**
+2. Expand the **db** folder.
+Choose the icon to create a new file, and provide the **schema.cds** file name.

     ![create-schema](../images/create-data-entities/schema_creation.png)

-3. Copy below schema into **schema.cds** file created in previous step.
+3. Copy the following schema to the **schema.cds** file.

 ```
 using { User, cuid, managed, sap.common.CodeList } from '@sap/cds/common';